corouteam/DevFestLevante2018/README.md

 <img src="https://github.com/2coffees1team/DevFestLevante2018/blob/master/pics/screen_1.png" width="300">

 ## Firebase
+### Cloud Firestore
 All **Talks, Speakers and FAQ** are hosted on **Cloud Firestore**.

 You can find more about our data structure in [lib/repository](https://github.com/2coffees1team/DevFestLevante2018/tree/master/lib/repository) folder classes.

+### Auth
+We use Firebase Authentication to authenticate users and sync bookmarks for each one.

+### Cloud Messaging
+We also added Cloud messaging and deployed some code on Cloud Functions to send and manage user notifications.
+You can find all in the */functions* folder.

 ## About and Licence
 DevFest Levante 2018 was made by 2 Coffees 1 Team, a small team at **GDG Bari**.